wredzio/core2/README.md

 - ✅ Image section implemented as example
 - 🔄 Additional sections to be added as needed

-### Future Enhancements

-- [ ] Vercel Analytics integration
-- [ ] Additional section types (hero, testimonials, contact form, etc.)
-- [ ] Performance optimization audit
-- [ ] Accessibility audit with real screen readers
-- [ ] SEO audit and structured data implementation
-- [ ] Internationalization (if needed)

 ### Important Reminders

 - Always test mobile responsiveness on real devices
 - Run accessibility checks before deploying major changes
 - Keep Sanity schemas synchronized with TypeScript types
 - Document any new patterns or architectural decisions here

----

-## 🤝 Contributing

-When contributing to this project:

-1. Follow the established naming conventions (kebab-case)
-2. Write accessible, mobile-first code
-3. Add proper TypeScript types
-4. Test on multiple devices and browsers
-5. Update this README if you introduce new patterns or conventions

 ---